Recently I’ve been using some excellent mantras for sleep. And oh, my goodness, have they helped me to get a good night’s rest.

-Ayurveda states that insomnia is caused by the imbalance of Vata dosha , the movement of energy inside the body.
-If you are suffering from an imbalance of Vata dosha, you will feel cluttered, your mind full of noise.
+Ayurveda states that insomnia is caused by the imbalance of Vata dosha .
+This is the movement of energy inside the body.
+An imbalance of Vata dosha will make you feel cluttered, your mind full of noise.

 If you want to get good rest at night, you need to balance your Vata dosha.

 To balance Vata dosha, Ayurvedic tradition advocates a lifestyle that is conducive to holistic health and wellbeing.
 When you get good nutrition, exercise, and relaxation you will be able to sleep.
 And of course, you can also use mantras for sleep.

 To start, let’s look at a few English affirmations for sleep and insomnia.

 - “I am calm and still.”

 - “The world is sleeping, and all is well.”